ovh/docs/pages/web/emails-pro/how_to_configure_mail_macos/guide.en-gb.md

 ## Requirements

 - an [Email Pro](https://www.ovhcloud.com/en-gb/emails/email-pro/) address.
-- You need to have **Mail** installed on your Mac.
+- **Mail** installed on your Mac.
-- You need to have the required credentials for the email address you would like to configure.
+- the required credentials for the email address you would like to configure.

 ## Instructions